Salmo akairos

-Salmo akairos is a species of trout, a salmonid fish, endemic to Lake Ifni, a lake less than one square kilometre in size located at an altitude of 2300 m in Morocco.
+Salmo akairos, known as Moroccan trout or Ifni trout is a species of trout, a salmonid fish, endemic to Lake Ifni, a lake less than one square kilometre in size located at an altitude of 2300 m in Morocco.

+The Ifni Trout can be identified by the marmorations (marble pattern) along its dorsal region.
+Its ventral fins are accented with black and white tips.